osmandapp/web/main/docs/user/map/tracks/index.md

 This tool provides a detailed analysis of track data using graphs and maps.

-- **Graph Data (Y-axis)**: Displays Altitude, Slope, Speed, [External sensor data](../../plugins/external-sensors.md), or a combination (if available for the track).
+- **Graph data (Y-axis)**.
+Displays Altitude, Slope, Speed, [External sensor data](../../plugins/external-sensors.md), or a combination (if available for the track).
-- **Graph Dimension (X-axis)**: Can represent Distance, Time, or Time of day.
+- **Graph dimension (X-axis)**.
+Can represent Distance, Time, or Time of day.
-- **Tap/Slide Interaction**: tap the graph to display information about a specific track point.
+- **Tap/slide interaction**. tap the graph to display information about a specific track point.
 Sliding along the graph highlights the corresponding location on the map and shows details in the info bar.
-- **Scaling**: Use a [two-finger gesture](../../map/interact-with-map.md#gestures) to scale the graph for more detailed viewing.
+- **Scaling**.
+Use a [two-finger gesture](../../map/interact-with-map.md#gestures) to scale the graph for more detailed viewing.

 ### Follow My Location